Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces: Pseudo-hyperbolic geometry

 Because the restriction of $\g$ to $\beta(x,\rho)$ is also $\Stab_\G(x)$-invariant, there exists a positive number $\lambda(\rho)$ such that $\exp(\rho.)^* \g = \lambda(\rho) \g_{\S^{1,n}}$.
 Using the same calculation as in classical hyperbolic geometry, one sees that $\lambda(\rho)=\sinh(\rho)$.
 As a result, $\beta(x,\rho)$ is an umbilical hypersurface of signature $(1,n)$ whose induced metric has sectional curvature $\sinh^{-2}(\rho)$.

 Let $\seqk{\rho}$ be a sequence of positive numbers tending to infinity, and for any $k$, let $x_k$ be a point in $H_k\defeq\beta(x,\rho_k)$.
-Observe that $H_k$, being a non- degenerate hypersurface, has a canonical normal framing, as in definition \ref{def:framing}.
+Observe that $H_k$, being a non-degenerate hypersurface, has a canonical normal framing, as in definition \ref{def:framing}.
 Let $g_k$ in $\G$ map $\T_{x_k}H_k$ to a fixed vector space $V_0$ in $\T_{x_0}\Hn$.
-Then $g_k (H_k)$ converges to the horosphere (in the sense of Appendix \ref{app:ConvPseudoRiem}) passing through $x_0$ and tangent to $V_0$.
+Then $g_k (H_k)$ converges to the horosphere passing through $x_0$ and tangent to $V_0$.
+We will need in Proposition \ref{l:ExhaustionCurves} the fact that this convergence is in the sense of Appendix \ref{app:ConvPseudoRiem}).